msp99000/zestimate/README.md

-Here's a detailed `README.md` file for your project "Zestimate":

----

 # Zestimate

 Zestimate is a data-driven web application that utilizes data from Zillow to forecast and predict the Zillow Home Value Index (ZHVI) and Zillow Observed Rent Index (ZORI).
 The application is hosted at [zestimate.streamlit.app](https://zestimate.streamlit.app).